Conformal blocks and rational normal curves: Introduction

 The symmetry of the Dynkin diagram $\circ-\circ-\cdots-\circ-\circ$ for $\mathfrak{sl}_n$ implies that $D^{\mathfrak{sl}_n}_{k} = D^{\mathfrak{sl}_n}_{n-k}$.
 This observation, which was brought to my attention by Valery Alexeev, together with Theorem \ref{thm:CB}, implies the following:

-\begin{corollary} For $S_n$-invariant $L$ there is an isomorphism of normalizations \end{corollary}
+\begin{corollary} For $S_n$-invariant $L$ there is an isomorphism of normalizations $(V_{d,n}\quotient_L\text{SL}_{d+1})^\nu \cong (V_{n-d-2,n}\quotient_L\text{SL}_{n-d-1})^\nu$. \end{corollary}

-We believe the morphisms $\varphi$ in Theorem \ref{thm:morphism} have connected fibers, which would imply that these GIT quotients are normal.
-Regardless, by restricting to $\mathcal{M}_{0,n}$ there is an isomorphism $U_{d,n}/\text{SL}_{d+1}\cong U_{n-d-2,n}/\text{SL}_{n-d-1}$ which, as was suggested by Brendan Hassett, is induced by the Gale transform \cite[Corollary III.1]{DO88}: It has been known since the 70s that the Gale transform of a configuration of distinct points lying on a rational normal curve in $\mathbb{P}^d$ lies on a rational normal curve in $\mathbb{P}^{n-d-2}$.
+This result, as was suggested by Brendan Hassett, is related to a classical duality of configurations of points in projective space known as the Gale transform \cite[Corollary III.1]{DO88}: The Gale transform of a configuration of distinct points lying on a rational normal curve in $\mathbb{P}^d$ lies on a rational normal curve in $\mathbb{P}^{n-d-2}$.
 This was proven by Goppa in the context of algebraic coding theory to show that the dual of a Goppa code is a Goppa code.
 See \cite{EP00} for a modern treatment, generalization, and reference to this historical anecdote.
-Since the Gale transform is involutive, this implies that $U_{d,n}/\text{SL}_{d+1}\cong U_{n-d-2,n}/\text{SL}_{n-d-1}$.
-By replacing $U_{d,n}$ with $V_{d,n}$, Corollary \ref{cor:Gale}---with the connected fiber assumption---can therefore be viewed as a generalization of Goppa's result: the Gale transform preserves configurations supported on quasi-Veronese curves, not just rational normal curves.
-This follows from Goppa's result when combined with the Dolgachev-Ortland GIT form of Gale duality, but it is curious that it also follows immediately, assuming normality of $V_{d,n}$, from a seemingly unrelated symmetry of conformal blocks via the framework of Theorem \ref{thm:CB}.
+In \S\ref{section:configs} we explain how Goppa's result, when combined with the Dolgachev-Ortland form of Gale duality, implies an isomorphism which we interpret as saying that the Gale transform preserves configurations supported on quasi-Veronese curves, not just rational normal curves.
+It is curious that, up to normalization, this also follows from a seemingly unrelated symmetry of conformal blocks, via Theorem \ref{thm:CB}.

 For $n=2m$ and $d=m-1$ one can discuss self-associated configurations, i.e., points of $(\mathbb{P}^{m-1})^{2m}\ChowQ\text{SL}_m$ which are fixed by the Gale transform.
 By Theorem \ref{thm:morphism} we can identify $\M_{0,2m}$ with $V_{m-1,2m}\ChowQ\text{SL}_m$ and thus view it as a subvariety of $(\mathbb{P}^{m-1})^{2m}\ChowQ\text{SL}_m$.
 In \S\ref{section:selfassoc} we show that each stable curve $(C,p_1,\ldots,p_{2m})$ corresponds under this identification to a self-associated configuration.